petru-braha/YP-compiler/docs/brainstorm.md

 ## To do

 0. char
-0. ast for all statements
+0. ast for all statements (i really don t like about my implementation that crashes are likely to happen at each line of code... change this please)
 0. semantics and scopes

 <br>